acep-uaf/sw-cf-gcs-untar/README.md

 Below are descriptions for each environment variable used in the deployment script:

 - **GEN2**=`<value>`:
   - Description: Specifies the generation of the Cloud Function to deploy.
-Google Cloud Functions has multiple generations and this denotes which one you intend to use.
+For example: `gen2` when you intend to deploy a second generation Google Cloud Function.

 - **RUNTIME**=`<value>`:
   - Description: Specifies the runtime environment in which the Cloud Function executes.
 For example: `python311` for Python 3.11.